top of page

 Sue is a qualified counsellor and a member of the Australian Counselling Association.
 She is deeply committed to helping her clients navigate their challenges and find their inner strengths in a supportive, compassionate and caring environment.

-Sue is empathic, collaborative and uses a non-judgemental approach to help her clients with grief and loss, trauma, depression and anxiety, ageing and life transition, work issues and alcohol and drug addiction.
+Sue is empathic, collaborative and uses a non-judgemental approach to help her clients with grief and loss, trauma, depression and anxiety, ageing and life transitions, parenting difficulties and alcohol and drug addiction.

 Her passion for therapy began with an interest in health and wellbeing and informal roles as a peer supporter and mentor, after her own personal loss.
 Sue co-authored the book Always a Part of Me - Surviving Childbearing Loss, listed as an essential resource with organisations such as Grief Australia and Red Nose Australia.